 As we prepared to head out, their son showcased some of the beehives in the house backyard.
 “This kinship he has developed with bees has served us well.
 It keeps him busy while others his age have so many things distracting them,” said his father laughing as we waved goodbye.

 Sakchyam partnered with Kisan Cooperative in 2015 to help design and develop innovative financial products and services such as the business loan.
-It has reached over 11,900 beneficiaries through 6 branches and over 13,800 beneficiaries through financial literacy programmes as of March 2018.
+It has reached over 12,000 beneficiaries through 6 branches and over 13,800 beneficiaries through financial literacy programmes by the end of the project in July 2018.